voltwu/docker-acunetix/README.md

 What you can do on my public bitbucket [repository](https://bitbucket.org/voltwu/acunetix-13-cracked/src/master/) repository.
 ====
-1. Build a cracked acunetix image from scratch
+1. Build a cracked acunetix image from scratch.
 2. Run a cracked acunetix software up.